slsu0424/COVID19-Drug-Therapies/02-Deployment/Deployment.md

 ## Step 2.
 Upload Datasets to Azure Data Lake Storage

 Navigate to the Azure Data Lake Storage Account.
 Under the container `raw`, create two new folders `SDUD` and `FAERS`.

 Upload the SDUD files to the `SDUD` folder.
 Upload the FAERS files to the `FAERS` folder.

-We will work with the SDUD data in the next step.

 ## Step 3.
 Data Engineering - Process SDUD Data in Azure Databricks